MITHStudios/mithx-poc/README.md

 ### 1. Clone the project

-Follow the instructions displayed when clicking on the _Code_ button on this repo.
+Follow the instructions displayed when clicking on the _Code_ button on the GitHub page for this repo.

 ### 2. Install dependencies